Brian Laundrie took responsibility for Gabby Petito's death in notebook, FBI says

 You can find the latest on the investigation involving Gabby Petito and Brian Laundrie here.
 Download the WFLA app for breaking news push alerts and sign up for breaking news email alerts.

-The FBI has been the lead agency investigating Petito’s death for several months now.
+The FBI has been the lead agency investigating the Petito case for several months now.
 Petito was found dead in Wyoming about a week after she was reported missing by concerned family members who had not heard from her since the end of August.
 Petito and Laundrie were on a road trip out west at the time.

-“All logical investigative steps have been concluded in this case,” Special Agent in Charge Michael Schneider from FBI Denver said in a statement released Friday.
+“All logical investigative steps have been concluded in this case,” Special Agent in Charge Michael Schneider with the FBI in Denver said in a statement.
 “The investigation did not identify any other individuals other than Brian Laundrie directly involved in the tragic death of Gabby Petito.
 The FBI’s primary focus throughout the investigation was to bring justice to Gabby and her family.”

 Petito was reported missing on Sept.
-11 by family members who said they hadn’t heard from her and were not getting answers from Laundrie’s family.
+11 by family members who said they lost communication with her and were not getting answers from Laundrie’s family.
 The FBI said it started investigating on Sept.
 12 and launched a search for Petito.
 One week later, they said a search team found her remains at the Spread Creek Dispersed Camping Area.

 A coroner later said Petito died of “blunt-force injuries to the head and neck with manual strangulation.”